rancher/webhook/docs.md

 #### Invalid Fields - Create

 Users cannot create ProjectRoleTemplateBindings which violate the following constraints:
-- Either a user subject (through "UserName" or "UserPrincipalName") or a group subject (through "GroupName" or "GroupPrincipalName") must be specified; both a user subject and group subject cannot be specified
+- Either a user subject (through `UserName` or `UserPrincipalName`) or a group subject (through `GroupName` or `GroupPrincipalName`) must be specified; both a user subject and a group subject cannot be specified
-- A "ProjectName" must be specified
+- `ProjectName` must be specified
-- The roleTemplate indicated in "RoleTemplateName" must be:
+- The roleTemplate indicated in `RoleTemplateName` must be:
-  - Valid (i.e. is an existing `roleTemplate` object in the `management.cattle.io/v3` apiGroup)
+  - Valid (i.e. is an existing `roleTemplate` object in the `management.cattle.io/v3` API group)
   - Not locked (i.e. `roleTemplate.Locked` must be `false`)

 #### Invalid Fields - Update